(888) 595-9101 Call Now For Pricing and Availability

 It is also possible to get tiered pricing in assisted living communities, where a person pays according to their needs.
 For instance, a person who requires no extra or very little care and only wants to enjoy the senior living arrangements and entertainment options in the assisted living homes pays less than the one who relies on staff members many hours daily for help with daily living activities.

 Some assisted living facilities disregard the above options and go for a fee for services billing model.
 It means that residents pay a flat fee for rent and meals expenses and they receive all other services at an additional charge.
+This variety of billing options gives you more control over your budget and makes it easier to plan financially for the future.
+The differences in cost between Assisted Living vs Nursing Home often boil down to this very point: medical care costs more, and it’s billed differently.

 Assisted Living vs Nursing Home: Payment Options